Phone: (202) 296-5505 Email: info@winvale.com

 First, let’s dive into the rules around GSA pricing.
 As a GSA Schedule contractor, it’s important to know which Economic Price Adjustment (EPA) clause is currently awarded to your contract and how it works.
 If you see that your awarded EPA clause is 552.216-70, then that means that your proposed pricing is based on your company’s publicly available commercial price list.
 This means that you can request GSA price increases when your commercial prices increase.

-If you see that your Schedule is based on I-FSS-969 (b)(1) or I-FSS-969 (b)(2), then your price increases are based on a fixed escalation rate that are negotiated prior to contract award.
+If you see that your Schedule is based on I-FSS-969 (b)(1), then your price increases are based on a fixed escalation rate that are negotiated prior to contract award.
 Price increases are awarded on the 12-month anniversary of the GSA Schedule contract effective date.
 Contractors are not required to submit modifications under this EPA clause, as they occur automatically.
+Under I-FSS-969 (b)(2), price adjustments are based on an agreed upon market indicator before contract award.
+Any change you make to price will be based on the percentage change in the original designated market indicator (from contract award).
+Contract modifications must be submitted as you would with EPA clause 552.216-70.

 Contractors must determine which EPA method is advantageous to the success of their GSA Schedule.
 If your prices are based on market rates as most service providers are, then it may make sense to have the escalation built in each year to ensure consistency and a guaranteed price increase yearly.